 The final type of wearable technology is purely a talking device and therefore aimed at people with very little or no useful vision.

-This is a clip on spectacle mounted camera, similar to Cyber Eyez but with a more compact discreet design.
+This is a clip on spectacle mounted camera with a compact discreet design.
 It has a pen drive or lipstick-sized camera unit that attaches to one side of your own spectacles or to dummy spectacles.
 It is only used standalone and is designed primarily to read printed text aloud and to read labels and barcodes on products.
 It can also recognise faces once it has learned people's names.
 Orcam comes in two versions.

 Cost: £3,500 ex VAT.

 MyReader is a simpler version with the same hardware and fewer features (mainly text reading).

 Envision Glasses are a frame mounted camera that is light and comfortable to wear all day.
 Envision Glasses use AI to scan and read text, provide scene description and facial recognition and can make video calls to share your point of view with another person.
 They also have a batch scanning function with 3gb of memory so you can scan and read text whenever it is convenient for you.

 RNIB stock a selection of wearable devices.
 Click here to browse our range: